raunakpandya/telegraf/README.md

 # Telegraf [![Circle CI](https://circleci.com/gh/influxdata/telegraf.svg?style=svg)](https://circleci.com/gh/influxdata/telegraf) [![Docker pulls](https://img.shields.io/docker/pulls/library/telegraf.svg)](https://hub.docker.com/_/telegraf/)

-Telegraf is an agent for collecting, processing, aggregating, and writing metrics.
+Test Telegraf is an agent for collecting, processing, aggregating, and writing metrics.

 Design goals are to have a minimal memory footprint with a plugin system so that developers in the community can easily add support for collecting